Redocly/redocly-cli/docs/file-management.md

 * A `paths/` directory, with a file for each of the URLs in the API.
 All verbs for that endpoint are in this file.
 * A `components/` directory containing subdirectories for each of the top-level keys, such as `schema`, and files for the individual data structures described in each section.

 By keeping your API in this format, managing changes can be easier since it's clear which file (or files) have changed, making it easier to review as things change.
 Many common operations can be performed on the API description in this format, such as linting.
-Some tools prefer a single bundled OpenAPI definition, and it's common to bundle during CI (continuous integration) before doing other automated operations.
+Some tools prefer a single bundled OpenAPI description, and it's common to bundle during CI (continuous integration) before doing other automated operations.

 ## Bundle OpenAPI to a single file